 How do we justify the moist part?
 Venus is not near any moist planet.
 If anything, it should catch the dryness from Mercury, or again, from the Sun.
 Why is that not the case?
 And why is the Moon cold and moist to start with?
 Or any other planet, for that matter?

 If it matters being close to this or that other planet then, all planets should have the same elemental quality.
-The flawed “logic” in that reasoning forces us to remain arbitrary in our choice of elemental quality for any planet.
+The “logic” in that reasoning forces us to remain arbitrary in our choice of elemental quality for any planet.

-I suggest the following approach:
+I suggest we follow Nicholas Culpeper’s advice and apply some wit to the following approach:

 Venus is cold and moist because it is, well, “Venus”!